moj-analytical-services/s3_data_packer/README.md

 still in that file, it has now just been concatenated with other data.

-`S3DataPacker` is format agnostic, although it defaults to outputting as `snappy.parquet`, it can be used to chunk csv to jsonl or parquet to csv, under the same sequential filling of data shown
+`S3DataPacker` is format agnostic, although it defaults to outputting as `snappy.parquet`, it can be used to chunk csv to jsonl, parquet to csv, or even csv to csv, basically any(jsonl, csv, parquet) to any(jsonl, csv, parquet) under the same sequential filling of data shown

 ### Why?